LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

     Do **not** reboot into the existing OS, since it will overwrite the recovery you just installed!
     * {{ device.recovery_boot }}

-      {% include alerts/note.html content="If you can't power down the device, try long-pressing the key-combination (if any was used in the instructions above) until the device reboots and follow the instructions above" %}
+      {% include alerts/note.html content="If you can't power down the device, try long-pressing the key-combination (if any was used in the instructions above) until the device reboots and follow the instructions above." %}
     {%- endif %}
 {%- include snippets/recovery_logo_note.md %}
 {%- endif %}